- if FFmpeg is disabled or not installed, indexing and importing videos is not possible because still images cannot be created

 .mp4file extension too, which is often associated with AVC only.
 This is because MP4 is a container format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
 The file extension doesn't really tell you anything other than that it's probably a video file.

-While the QuickTime
+Although the QuickTime